Pathos: Methods

 Pathos tends to use "loaded" words that will get some sort of reaction.
-Examples could include "victim," in a number of different contexts.
+Examples could include "victim", in a number of different contexts.
 In certain situations, pathos may be described as a "guilt trip" based on the speaker trying to make someone in the audience or the entire audience feel guilty about something.
 An example would be "Well, you don't have to visit me, but I just really miss you and haven't seen you in so long."

 Philosophy

-In Stoicism pathos refers to "complaints of the soul".
+In Stoicism, pathos refers to "complaints of the soul".
 Succumbing to pathos is an internal event (i.e., in one's soul) that consists in an erroneous response to impressions external to it.
 This view of pathos, and the accompanying view that all pathos is to be extirpated (in order to achieve the state of apatheia), are related by Stoics to a specific picture of the nature of the soul, of psychological functioning, and of human action.
 A key feature of that picture is that succumbing to pathos is an error of reason – an intellectual mistake.

-Epicureanism interpreted and placed pathos in much more colloquial means and situations, placing it in pleasure, and studying it in almost every facet in regards to pleasure, analyzing emotional specificity that an individual may feel or may need to undergo to appreciate said pathos.
+Epicureanism interpreted and placed pathos in much more colloquial means and situations, placing it in pleasure, and studying it in almost every facet in regard to pleasure, analyzing emotional specificity that an individual may feel or may need to undergo to appreciate said pathos.